• Free shipping on all orders

 Poisonous Toads

-Toads have more bumpy and textured skin, and their shorter hind legs mean that they don’t jump as high as frogs do, making them easier for dogs to catch.
+Toads have more bumpy and textured skin, and their shorter hind legs mean that they do not jump as high as frogs do, making them easier for dogs to catch.
 Most of the toxins produced from the toad’s salivary glands are mildly toxic and won’t cause any serious side effects if your dog ingests them, but bufotoxins secreted by certain toads are deadly to dogs.

 Keep an eye out for the following species: